DanielKrawisz/Entropy/Pow.co FAQ.md

 TL;DR- Because truth is the appetite of the human intellect.
 We are constantly driven for better information to improve our survival.

 If a meme moves up one rank, more people see it and evaluate it.
 If the meme is truly fit, then all those people are improved by it and you are improved as well because now your society is better and you get to live in it.

-## If I buy proof of work, isn’t it really the miner who is demonstrating fitness?

-No because you pay the cost and therefore the miner does not bear it.

 ## Why not simply use payments to upvote content.
 Satoshis cost something, do they not?